on-api/on-api/equipment_based_localization.md

 ## Unregister Vendor IDs

-This API is used by the service provider to remove VendorIDs from the communication operator, so that they do not generate any notifiactions any more.
+This API is used by the service provider to remove VendorIDs from the communication operator, so that they do not generate any notifications any more.

 ***Request***